 1958 - With Plenty of Money and You; Tony Bennett album Three Of A Kind – Ray & Tony Sing And Basie Swings.

 1961 - Shake Your Moneymaker, a blues single recorded by Elmore James. it is among the Rock and Roll Hall of Fame's official "500 Songs that Shaped Rock and Roll."

-1968 - Money, Money, from the film Cabaret with Liza Minnelli and Joel Grey (Please see video at end of this Hub).
+1968 - Money, Money from the film Cabaret with Liza Minnelli and Joel Grey.

-1973 - For the Love Of Money; hit single of The O'Jays.
-Used as the theme for Donald Trump's Apprentice franchise shows.
+1973 - For the Love of Money; hit single of The O'Jays.
+This was used as the theme for Donald Trump's Apprentice franchise shows.

 1975 - Free Money, from the album Horses; Patti Smith.